emitanaka/cheer/README.md

     `roxygen2`,
 -   the concept of turning repeated steps into an internal function (`praise_now()`),
--   simple tests via `testthat`, and
+-   simple tests via `testthat`,
+-   a vignette, and
 -   a `pkgdown` website.

 ## Installation